googlefonts/nanoemoji/README.md

 ## QA

-To help confirm valid output `nanoemoji` can optionally perform image diffs between cairosvg rendering and Skia rendering from the compiled font.
+To help confirm valid output `nanoemoji` can optionally perform image diffs between resvg rendering of the original SVGs and Skia rendering from the compiled font.
 Usage:

 ```
 # Mac only for now, make sure colr_test is compiled and on PATH